Stadion Kranjčevićeva

-Stadion u Kranjčevićevoj ulici (Kranjčević Street Stadium), also known as Stadion Concordije between 1921 and 1945, is a multi-purpose stadium located in Trešnjevka neighbourhood, in the Croatian capital of Zagreb.
-It is mainly used for football matches and was historically the home ground of NK Zagreb until their eviction from the ground in 2018.
+Stadion u Kranjčevićevoj ulici (Kranjčević Street Stadium), also known as Stadion Concordia between 1921 and 1945, is a multi-purpose stadium located in Trešnjevka neighbourhood, in the Croatian capital of Zagreb.

+As of 2025, the stadium is undergoing a complete reconstruction, with plans to give it an increased capacity of approximately 12,000 seats.
+Once completed, it will temporarily serve as the primary home ground for Dinamo Zagreb during the demolition and construction of the new Stadion Maksimir.
+In addition to hosting NK Lokomotiva, the revamped stadium will feature covered stands and improved spectator facilities.

+The stadium's final match before demolition and rebuilding occurred on April 22, 2025, with HNK Šibenik defeating host Lokomotiva Zagreb.

+It was historically the home ground of NK Zagreb until their eviction from the ground in 2018.
 More recently the stadium has been the home ground for Croatian First League side NK Lokomotiva.
-In addition, NK Rudeš use the stadium for selected matches, particularly Croatian First League games.
+Other local teams, including NK Rudeš, Hrvatski Dragovoljac, and Sesvete have used the stadium for selected matches, particularly Croatian First League games.

 First opened in 1921, it has undergone many renovations and facelifts, with its current layout dating back to the 1987 Summer Universiade renovation.

 The Croatia national football team played only once at the stadium in a 3–0 friendly game win against South Korea on 13 March 1996.

-With its reduced capacity from 2008, the stadium can hold 8,850 people, which makes it the second biggest stadium in Zagreb, behind Stadion Maksimir.
-In 2018, the stadium was refurbished with chairs installed in the eastern grandstand and a new hybrid lawn installed, leaving it with a seating capacity of 5,350 seats.
+Since its capacity was reduced in 2008, Stadion Kranjčevićeva can accommodate up to 8,850 spectators, making it the second-largest stadium in Zagreb after Stadion Maksimir.
+In 2018, the stadium underwent renovations, which included the installation of seats in the eastern grandstand and a new hybrid grass pitch.
+These upgrades reduced the seating capacity to 5,350.